Garden of Fragrance

 What Makes It Worth It

 The garden is small.
 You can walk through it in ten minutes.
-But the sensory experience is different from any other garden in the city.
+But the smell is different from any other garden in the city.
 Lavender, jasmine, rosemary, lemon balm, scented geraniums, and dozens of other fragrant plants are arranged at arm’s height in raised stone beds.
-You’re encouraged to touch, smell, and handle the plants.
+You are encouraged to touch, smell, and handle the plants.

 Skip this if you need a large-scale garden experience.
 This is one small room’s worth of plants.
 The value is in slowing down, not covering ground.